JuergenGutsch/blog/_source/_posts/2019-10-02-aspnetcore30-workerservice.md

 The weather station will have a SQLite inside the docker container.
 The separate database on a fourth docker container is for the worker and the web app to share the date.
 I'm not yet sure what database I want to use.
 If you have an idea, just drop me a comment.

+I'm going to create a new repository on GitHub for this project and will add the link to the next posts.

+## Conclusion

+I guess the Worker Services will be as most useful in micro service environments.
+But it might also be a good way to handle those mentioned aspects in common ASP.NET Core applications.
+Feel free to try it out.

+But what I tried to show here as well, is the possibility to use a different hosting model to run a different kind of (ASP.NET) Core application that still uses all the useful features of the ASP.NET Core framework.
+The way Microsoft decoupled ASP.NET from the generic hosting model is awesome.
+DI, Configuration and Logging is decoupled as well and ready to use in such applications.